filbert11/hotel-booking-cancelation-prediction/README.md

 # Hotel Booking Prediction

-## Background
-Maximizing profit is a known goal for all businesses and having 100% occupancy is an ideal situation for hotel owners to optimize their revenue.
-However, this goal is unattainable due to last-minute cancellations and no-shows.
-Therefore, hotels engage in profit maximizing strategy such as overbooking where hotel accepts more customers’ booking than the number of rooms available.

 ## Objectives
 The aim of this project is to predict hotel booking cancellation using machine learning models (ML) with features of the customers being taken into consideration during the prediction.
 It enhances the overbooking strategy as hotels could accurately assign the number of rooms to be overbooked.